Black Pepper and Propranolol: Can You Take Them Together?

 What should you do?

-If you take propranolol, do not panic about pepper on your steak.
-Culinary black pepper at typical seasoning amounts is not the concern.
-The concern is concentrated piperine supplements, particularly the bioavailability enhancers added to curcumin, ashwagandha, or other herbal formulas.
-If you are starting a new supplement that lists piperine or BioPerine on the label, mention it to your prescriber and watch for the symptoms of excessive beta-blockade: unusually slow pulse, dizziness on standing, more pronounced fatigue, or wheeze.
+Do not worry about pepper on your food.
+Culinary black pepper at ordinary seasoning amounts is not the concern.
+The concern is concentrated piperine supplements, particularly the absorption enhancers added to turmeric, curcumin, ashwagandha, and other herbal formulas.
+Here is a simple schedule.

-The same caution applies to other beta-blockers metabolized by CYP enzymes, particularly metoprolol (extensive CYP2D6) and carvedilol (CYP2D6 and CYP2C9).
-Atenolol is renally cleared and largely escapes the piperine effect.
+The same caution applies to some other beta-blockers handled by liver enzymes, such as metoprolol and carvedilol.
+Atenolol is cleared mainly by the kidneys and largely sidesteps this effect.

 Which specific products are affected?